 - Bake tart for 30 minutes.
 Remove from the oven and sprinkle remaining cheese all over the top.
 Return to the oven and bake for 5-8 more minutes or until cheese is melted and pastry is golden brown.

 - Remove from the oven and, if desired, garnish with flaky sea salt, a sprinkle of pepper, and/or extra cheese and herbs.
 Slice and serve warm or at room temperature.

-- Make Ahead & Freezing Instructions: If using homemade dough, see the detailed dough recipe instructions for make-ahead and freezing details.
+- Make Ahead & Freezing Instructions: If using homemade dough, see the detailed rough puff pastry recipe instructions for make-ahead and freezing details.
 You can essentially prep the dough 48 hours in advance or freeze up to 1 month.
 You can also make the vegetable topping ahead of time.
 Complete step 2 and then cover and refrigerate for up to 1 day before layering on the tart.
 (No need to bring to room temperature before using.)
 You can also assemble the entire tart through step 5 ahead of time.
 Cover and place in the refrigerator for up to 1 day before baking.
 No need to bring to room temperature before baking.
 You can freeze the baked and cooled tart for up to 3 months.
 It’s best to freeze the slices between sheets of parchment paper.
 Thaw in the refrigerator and reheat (covered) in a 300°F (149°C) oven for 15 minutes before serving.

 - Toppings: Use any mushroom variety that you enjoy.
 I usually use a mix of white button mushrooms and shiitake.
 Feel free to skip the mushrooms and use more butternut squash in its place.
 You can also switch up the herbs if desired or replace the cheese with goat, white cheddar, and Gruyère cheeses.